How to Get a Real Estate Broker License in Georgia

 Last updated: March 1, 2026

 Georgia is a rapidly growing market led by the Atlanta metropolitan area, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Georgia is a structured process overseen by the Georgia Real Estate Commission (GREC).
+Licensing in Georgia is overseen by the Georgia Real Estate Commission (GREC).
+The process requires 60 hours of pre-license education and costs between $600 and $1,200 in total.
+You'll need to pass the Georgia Real Estate Broker Exam (administered by PSI) with a score of at least 72% on National, 75% on State.

 With only 60 hours of pre-license education required, Georgia has a relatively accessible path to licensure.
+This is about 49% below the national average of 117 hours.
 Budget between $600 and $1,200 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 2-4 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |